sebastienplat/sebastienplat.github.io/_posts/2020-01-03-hypothesis-testing.md

 + the compared statistic values are very different
 + the pooled standard deviation is small, ie. the compared distributions do not overlap much
 + the samples are large

-### Types of t-tests

-There are three main types of t-tests:
-+ **one-sample** t-test: check if a sample is part of a population
-+ **dependent paired-samples** t-test: check if the statistic of the same sample evolve over time
-+ **independent two-samples** t-test: check if two samples are part of the same population
-    + same sample size, equal variance
-    + different sample size, equal variance
-    + different variance (Welch's t-test)

 ### One-sample